slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "You can’t bore people into buying your product."
 -- David Ogilvy*

+> *"Nobody reads advertising.
+People read what interests them, and sometimes it’s an ad."
+-- Howard Luck Gossage*

-> *"Advertising serves not so much to Advertise products as to promote consumption as a way of life."
+> *"Advertising serves not so much to advertise products as to promote consumption as a way of life."
 -- Carl Lash*

 > *"You can tell the ideals of a nation by its advertisements."
 -- Norman Douglas*

-> *"Don’t find customers for your products, find products for your customers."
--- Seth Godin*

 > *"I never had to sell anything that I wouldn’t buy myself."
 -- Naval Ravikant*